-On 29 August 2013 the U.S. Department of the Treasury distributed a press release defining the federal government's post-DOMA stance regarding taxes for legally married same-gender couples in the united States.
+On 29 August 2013 the U.S. Department of the Treasury publicized a press release defining the federal government's post-DOMA stance regarding taxes for legally married same-sex couples in the united States.
 This information applies to couples who are legally married.
 It does not apply to couples in legal Civil Unions or those in Domestic Partnerships.
-All Legal Same-Sex Marriages Will Be Recognized for Federal Tax Purposes- Ruling Provides Certainty, Benefits and Protections Under Federal Tax Law for Same-Sex Married Couples
+The ruling provides certainty, benefilts and protections under the law for same-sex couples.

 Legally married same-gender couples can file refund claims for tax years 2010, 2011, and 2012.
 Some taxpayers may have special circumstances (such as signing an agreement with the IRS to keep the statute of limitations open) that permit them to file refund claims for tax years 2009 and earlier.

 Additionally, employees who purchased same-sex spouse health insurance coverage from their employers on an after-tax basis may treat the amounts paid for that coverage as pre-tax and excludable from income.

 Taxpayers who wish to file a refund claim for income taxes should use Form 1040X, Amended U.S. Individual Income Tax Return.

 Taxpayers who wish to file a refund claim for gift or estate taxes should file Form 843, Claim for Refund and Request for Abatement.

 For information on filing an amended return, go to Tax Topic 308, Amended Returns at http://www.irs.gov/taxtopics/tc308.html or the Instructions to Forms 1040X and 843.
 Information on where to file your amended returns is available in the instructions to the form.